safesoftware/FMETraining/ServerAuthoring3SelfServe2/Exercise2.md

 <br>**5) Publish and Run Workspace**
 <br>Re-publish the workspace and run it on FME Server.
-You should find that the results of the translation are returned as a streamed jpeg file.
+You should find that the results of the translation are returned as a streamed JPEG file.
 Most likely it will open directly in your web browser:

 ![](./Images/Img3.211.Ex2.JPEGOpenedInBrowser.png)